sasdf/ctf/writeup/2018/HackOver/crypto/oblivious/README.md

 3 hours
 Solved 1 hour after the ctf end :(

-# Server
+## Behavior
-The server use paillier cryptosystem, we can provide `c` and publickey `n`, then the server return a encrypted flag using following formula.
+The server use paillier cryptosystem, we can provide `c` and publickey `n`, then the server computes a encrypted flag using following formula.
 ```
 x0 = rand(sizeof(flag))
 x1 = x0 ^ flag